buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuiltElement.md

 # IfcBuiltElement

 The built element comprises all elements that are primarily part of the construction of a built facility, i.e., its structural and space separating system.
-Built elements are all physically existent and tangible things.
+Built elements are all physically existent and tangible things.<!-- end of definition -->

 This _IfcBuiltElement_ is a generalization of all elements that are major functional parts of the structural or space separation system of a built facility.
 Typical examples of _IfcBuiltElement_ entities are (among others):